new to the gluten free journey?

 Drug-Nutrient-Handbook-pictureMany Prescription Drugs Cause Vitamin and Mineral Loss

 The reality is this – many with gluten sensitivity take medications for other health problems.
-Unfortunately, the doctors don’t always talk about this problem with patients.
+Unfortunately, doctors don’t always talk about this problem with patients.
 The problem is so big that books have been written to address the topic(8,9).
 Consider the following quote from a paper published in the medical journal, Pediatric Clinics of North America (10):

 The average adult over age 35 is on 3 or more medications.
 Some of the most common ones include drugs for pain, heartburn, depression, thyroid disease, antibiotics, cholesterol, and high blood pressure.
 The consequence of these medications can contribute to the loss of iron, magnesium, calcium, zinc, potassium, vitamin B12, biotin, vitamin K, vitamin C, vitamin B1, and folate.
 The sad irony here is that doctors give the drugs to “treat” disease, but by “treating” patients this way, nutritional loss ensues.
-Many of the symptoms being medicated are the same symptoms caused by the nutritional loss.
+Many of the symptoms being medicated are the same symptoms caused by nutritional loss.
 For example – high blood pressure drugs cause magnesium loss, and magnesium loss causes high blood pressure.
 How do you escape this vicious cycle?

 The answer is – KNOWLEDGE.
 Making sure your doctor tests for vitamin and mineral deficiencies is an essential first step.
-Nutritional supplementation while on these medications is also a priority, but beware…
+Nutritional supplementation while on these medications is also a priority, but beware.

-Almost 25% of Supplements Contain Gluten
+Gluten Free Vitamins Hard to Come By – Almost 25% of Supplements Contain Gluten

-we investigated the presence of gluten in twenty one common dietary supplements from the national market using the immunochromatographic assay.
+“we investigated the presence of gluten in twenty one common dietary supplements from the national market using the immunochromatographic assay.
 This visual assay proved to be an efficient rapid tool for gluten screening as an alternative to the ELISA techniques.
-The results have shown the presence of gluten in 23.8% of the investigated samples (vitamins, minerals, plant extracts, probiotics supplements, lactoferrin, propolis supplements).
+The results have shown the presence of gluten in 23.8% of the investigated samples (vitamins, minerals, plant extracts, probiotics supplements, lactoferrin, propolis supplements).”

 Why is Gluten Cross Contamination In Supplements Such a Problem?